Polyvector fields and polydifferential operators associated with Lie pairs: Fedosov dg Lie algebroids

 A dg Lie algebroid is a Lie algebroid object in the category of dg manifolds.
-For more details, we refer the reader to~\cite{MR2534186,MR2709144}, where dg Lie algebroids are called $Q$-algebroids.
-It is simple to see that if $\cM$ is a dg manifold, then $T_{\cM}$ is naturally a dg Lie algebroid.

-One can make sense of ``polyvector fields'' and ``polydifferential operators'' on a dg Lie algebroid just as one does for ordinary Lie algebroids.
-More precisely, a $k$-vector field on a dg Lie algebroid $\cL\to\cM$ is a section of the vector bundle $\Lambda^k\cL\to\cM$ while a $k$-differential operator is an element of $\enveloping{\cL}^{\otimes k}$, the tensor product (as left $C^\infty (\cM )$-modules) of $k$ copies of the universal enveloping algebra $\enveloping{\cL}$.
+Equivalently, a dg Lie algebroid is a dg vector bundle $\cL\to\cM$ endowed with a $\ZZ$-graded Lie algebroid structure satisfying the compatibility condition